Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-Scooping High Kicks in a Side Lying Position.
+Scooping High Kicks in a Side Lying Position

-- Bring the leg down to the floor.
+- Bring it down to the floor.

 - Now raise the whole leg up as high as you can while keeping the knee straight and leaving the other bent leg on the floor.

-- Repeat from (2) to (5) eight to sixteen times.
+- Repeat eight to sixteen times.

-Arm Swings and Circles
+Using Wrist Weights With Arm Swings and Circles

-- Repeat 1. & 2. above eight times or more.
+- Repeat eight times or more.